Russian Dolls and X-ray Specs

 Here then is a concrete example of the Russian Doll analogy:

-public class Article : Entity
+public class Entity { private Int32 id; } public class Article : Entity { }

 What I needed to do was update Charlie so that if it was given an Article that had been retrieved from the database, it could set the private id field.
 The id field is inside the Entity class, from which the Article class derives.
 To repeat, I believed that reflection would give Charlie the x-ray specs needed to see through the Article to the private id field hidden within.
 Here is a cut-down version of the code I tried:

-FieldInfo field = article.GetType().GetField("id");
+FieldInfo field = article.GetType().GetField("id"); if (field != null) field.SetValue(entity, 3);

 The code says, “For this article, grab the field named ‘id’, and set its value to 3.’
 This did not work.